-Yersinia - The Plague
+Yersinia - The Plague in Cats

 In the late 1340s, over 20 million people died in Europe during a two-year epidemic from a disease called Black Death or Black Plague.
 Later, it was found that the agent responsible for these deaths was a bacteria called Yersinia pestis.
 Since then each century has seen various outbreaks of the plague.
 Although many people think that the plague is a distant disease that does not occur in today's modern world, the Yersinia bacteria and associated plague is still causing illness throughout the world.
 Lack of appetite

 Yersinia is a bacteria that is spread primarily by fleas and most commonly infects rodents such as ground squirrels and prairie dogs.
 Cats can also be infected by the plague bacteria by being bitten by an infected flea, eating infected rodents or inhaling the bacteria.
 A few people each year are also diagnosed with the plague after being bitten by an infected flea or inhaling the bacteria.
 Infection in dogs is extremely rare due to their inherent resistance to the Yersinia pestis bacteria.
 In the United States, cats and people infected with Yersinia have been reported in New Mexico, Arizona, California and Colorado.
 Infection typically occurs in spring, summer and early autumn.

 Most cats affected with the plague are outdoor, male cats that tend to hunt rodents; however, any breed, age or sex can be infected.

 Various forms of the plague can develop.
 The most common form is bubonic plague, which results in swelling of the lymph nodes in the neck; pneumonic plague results primarily in a lung infection; and septicemic plague results in a blood infection.